-Listed for $200,000, the property has attracted the attention of potential buyers who have been considering its functionality as both a residence or a lodging facility serving visitors to the nearby New River Gorge National River, which is slated to become a national park.
+Listed for $200,000, the property has attracted the attention of potential buyers who have been considering its functionality as both a residence or a lodging facility serving visitors to the nearby New River Gorge National Park and Preserve, which is slated to become a national park.

 Sibray said Foxfire Realty will be hosting the open house between 10 a.m. and 5 p.m.
 Saturday, September 19.
 For more information on the event, Sibray may be reached at 304-575-7390.

 A national historic landmark built in 1800 near the northern end of the New River Gorge in West Virginia is for sale.
 The Tyree Tavern, which might best be described as a stagecoach inn, boasts a trove of period artifacts, including sword marks, folk art inscribed in the carpentry, and a sentinel sycamore tree believed to be more than than 200 years old itself.
 Read the full story here.